Italian gastronomy in Quebec: flavors, tradition, and passion

 Exceptional gastronomic experiences

 When Italian gastronomy reaches its peak, it becomes timeless.
-Here are the most memorable experiences for lovers of fine Italian dining in Quebec City and the surrounding region.
+Here are the most memorable experiences for lovers of the grand Italian table in Quebec and the region.

-Some establishments in Quebec City offer tasting menus inspired by grand Italian tables: antipasti, primo, secondo, contorno, dolce.
-A service protocol that transforms the meal into a ceremony, where each dish takes its time to express itself before yielding its place to the next.
+Some establishments in Quebec offer tasting menus inspired by the great Italian feasts: antipasti, primo, secondo, contorno, dolce.
+A service protocol that turns the meal into a ceremony, where each plate takes its time to express itself before giving way to the next.

 Format5 to 7 courses